Get paid faster.

 Without chasing a single invoice.

 83 days.
 That’s the trades industry average to collect payment after finishing a job.
+56% of small businesses are owed an average of $17,500 in unpaid invoices at any given time, and 9% of invoices are eventually written off as uncollectible losses.
 Slow payments cost the U.S. trades industry an estimated $280 billion per year and leave 43% of contractors without enough working capital to cover unexpected expenses.
 With digital invoicing, one-click payment links, and automated reminders, most residential jobs pay in under 7 days.
 For high-ticket jobs, offer financing directly from your invoice so customers can say yes without budget being the reason they don’t.

 You finished the job.
 Now comes the hard part.